nseifert/splatalogue/README.md

 ### Installation

 *THIS PACKAGE REQUIRES LINUX.
-DOES NOT WORK ON WINDOWS SINCE MYSQL INTERFACING IS WORTHLESS IN WINDOWS.*
+DOES NOT WORK ON WINDOWS SINCE I NEVER WANTED TO DEAL WITH MYSQL HANDLING IN WINDOWS.
+IF YOU CAN
+GET MYSQLDB TO WORK IN WINDOWS, THIS CODE WILL PROBABLY RUN.*

 These tools require, at minimum, **Python 2.7.x with pip installed**.
 If you're on Python 2.7.9 or greater, then you're in luck -- pip is already included!
 If pip is not installed in your python distribution, you can find download instructions [at this link](https://pip.pypa.io/en/latest/installing/)